-The last decades has seen an impressive increase in CCTV surveillance in public and private spaces.
-In the name of Freedom our every moves are monitored.
+The last decade has seen an impressive increase in CCTV surveillance in public and private spaces.
+In the name of Freedom our every move are monitored.
 Clearly video surveillance is an invasion of personal privacy.
-One could say it is the price to pay for security but unfortunately there is no or little supervision on the recorded materials.
-Most surveillance system are privately owns (private business, individuals).
+One could say, it is the price to pay for security but unfortunately there is no or little supervision on the recorded materials.
+Most surveillance systems are privately owned (private business, individuals).
 Some websites already are specialised in “stolen” CCTV footage.

 At the same time and quite ironically we seem to be fascinated by our own image.
 From reality TV shows like “Big Brother” to Youtube video podcast, it looks like human narcissistic nature is surprisingly pleased to be surrounded by cameras (mobiles phones, CCTV, Web-cams to name a few).

-On an aesthetic level, CCTV has also trigger interesting experiments among film makers and artists.
-Film makers start using CCTV equipment and footage to create movies.
+On an aesthetic level, CCTV has also triggered interesting experiments among film makers and artists.
+Film makers started using CCTV equipment and footage to create movies.
 A good example would be the “Manifesto for CCTV film makers”.
-The manifesto is constructed with references to the Data Protection Act 1998 and related privacy legislation that gives the subjects of data records (including CCTV footage) access to copies of the data.
+The manifesto is constructed with references to the Data Protection Act 1998 and related privacy legislation that gives access to copies of the data to the subjects of data recording (including CCTV footage).
 Music video makers and the advertising industry exploit widely this aesthetic.

 RandomMe is like a virus that would corrupt CCTV footage, instead of a regular linear recording, the software produces random recording of a location.
-Each frames are randomly recorded which makes the perception of time random too.
+Each frame is randomly recorded which makes the perception of time random too.
 Thus it becomes impossible to make a clear reading of events that would take place in a defined location.